Shreyash3254/SHREYASH_KEDARI-CEI_WEEKLY_ASSIGNMENTS/WEEK 3/README.md

 # 📖 Project Overview

-This project develops a **Customer Intelligence System** using **Classification**, **Ensemble Learning**, and **Clustering** techniques.
+This assignment develops a **Customer Intelligence System** using **Classification**, **Ensemble Learning**, and **Clustering** techniques.

+This repository contains my Week 3 assignment submitted as part of the **Celebal Excellence Internship (CEI) Program 2026**.

+The assignment focuses on developing a **Customer Intelligence System** using **Classification, Ensemble Learning, and Clustering** techniques.
+Using the provided dataset, the notebook demonstrates a complete machine learning workflow—from exploratory data analysis and preprocessing to clustering, classification, model evaluation, and business insights.

 The provided dataset contains socio-economic indicators of countries.
 The same Machine Learning workflow used here is directly applicable to customer intelligence systems for segmentation, behavioral analysis, and predictive analytics.

-The project demonstrates a complete Machine Learning pipeline, beginning with data understanding and ending with actionable business insights.
+The assignment demonstrates a complete Machine Learning pipeline, beginning with data understanding and ending with actionable business insights.

 ---